kayceesrk/ezirmin/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-ezirmin is TODO
+Ezirmin is an easy interface on top of the [Irmin](https://github.com/mirage/irmin) library.
+It comes with set of mergeable datatypes, instantiated to specific backends.
+See the [documentation][doc] for the available datatypes and backends.

-ezirmin is distributed under the ISC license.
+Ezirmin is distributed under the ISC license.

 Homepage: https://github.com/kayceesrk/ezirmin
 Contact: KC Sivaramakrishnan `<sk826@cl.cam.ac.uk>`

 ## Installation

-ezirmin can be installed with `opam`:
+Ezirmin can be installed with `opam`:

     opam install ezirmin